AGSCourse/.github/profile/README.md

 In AGSC, the course landing page is simple: it lists the modules, course run information, instructors, and support staff.

-A key similarity between the AGSC and WCSC is the **Template_Course_Repo** repository which contains the template file structure from each iterations repository can be easily created.
+A key similarity between the AGSC and WCSC is the **Template_Course_Repo** repository which contains the template file structure from which each iteration repository can be easily created.

 ## Content of each course iteration
 Each course iteration is named **AGSC\_year** (e.g. **AGSC\_2025**).